Structures of elastoinertial turbulence in pipe flow

 \section{Results and discussion}

 We use VESPOD analysis to uncover the structures underlying the dynamics of EIT in axisymmetric pipe flow at several parameter regimes and domain lengths.
 First, we analyze dynamics at $\Rey=3000$, $\Wi=35$, and $L=5$ (Section \ref{result_sec1}).
-Then, we discuss dynamics of EIT in a longer domain ($L=10$) (Section \ref{result_sec2}).
-Finally, we discuss the effect of $\Rey$ and $\Wi$ on EIT (Section \ref{result_sec3}).
+Then, we discuss dynamics of EIT in a longer domain ($L=10$) (Section \ref{result_sec2}) and the effect of $\Rey$ and $\Wi$ on EIT (Section \ref{result_sec3}).
 Finally, we discuss the relationship between EIT in the pipe and channel flows and their link to linear dynamics (Section \ref{result_sec4}).